syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Display-other-Syncfusion-controls-in-Grid-columns.md

 ## Display other Syncfusion controls in Grid columns

-We can display the other Syncfusion controls using `Template` property of Grid columns and `TemplateRefresh` event of ejGrid control.
+We can display the other Syncfusion controls using `Template` property of Grid columns and `TemplateRefresh` event of Grid control.

 {% tabs %}
 {% highlight js %}